 Objectives: Projected Start and End Dates Title IIIB Funded PD or C Update Status 1.1 The Office on Aging staff will expand the scope of traditional community outreach efforts to include increased education and awareness of resources and services available to older adults, caregivers, and persons with disabilities.
-July 1, 2019- June 30, 2020 Continued Outreaching to new groups such as case managers, churches, mobile home parks, and cultural community centers.
-Continued Partnering with Orange County Board of Supervisors to co-host Senior Summits in the respective districts.
-Continued Collaborating with community partners to incorporate an Office on Aging component into new staff trainings, such as HICAP new counselor training, other County programs, and volunteer trainings.
-Continued Increasing the utilization of interns and volunteers for outreach events.
-Continued Expand outreach efforts in the Vietnamese and Spanish communities by investigating and utilizing various modes of communication, Continued
+July 1, 2018- June 30, 2019 Continued Outreaching to new groups such as case managers, churches, mobile home parks, and cultural community centers.
+Revised Partnering with Orange County Board of Supervisors to co-host Senior Summits in the respective districts.
+Continued • Collaborating with community partners to incorporate an Office on Aging component into new staff trainings, such as HICAP new counselor training, other County programs, and volunteer trainings.
+Revised Increasing the utilization of interns and volunteers for outreach events.
+Continued • Expand outreach efforts in the Vietnamese and Spanish communities by investigating and utilizing various modes of communication, Continued

 Objectives: Projected Start and End Dates Title IIIB Funded PD or C Update Status such as radio, newspaper, social media, and increased one-on-one engagement.
 Review data related to predominant language spoken by older adults in Orange County and translate Office on Aging materials into new languages, as needed.
-Continued 1.2 The Office on Aging will coordinate disaster preparedness plans and activities with local agencies to expand community education and awareness of emergency preparedness for older adults and persons with disabilities using the following methods: The Office on Aging will distribute emergency/disaster preparedness packets.
+New 1.2 The Office on Aging will coordinate disaster preparedness plans and activities with local agencies to expand community education and awareness of emergency preparedness for older adults and persons with disabilities using the following methods: July 1, 2018- June 30, 2019 Revised The Office on Aging will distribute emergency/disaster preparedness packets.
 The Office on Aging will distribute "File of Life" magnets with important life-saving information inserts upon the request of call center clients and during outreach events.
 Distribution will occur through health fairs and senior expos as well as requests for printed materials to be mailed to clients' homes.
-Expanded collaboration and discussion with county agencies on the department's role in disaster response.
-July 1, 2019- June 30, 2020 Revised 1.3 The Office on Aging will plan, arrange and/or provide presentations to groups of older adults, caregivers, and service providers, on such subjects as: senior services overview, nutrition, exercise, fall prevention, medications, health promotion, advance healthcare directives, available health-related services and additional topics as requested.
+1.3 The Office on Aging will plan, arrange and/or provide presentations to groups of older adults, caregivers, and service providers, on such subjects as: senior services overview, nutrition, exercise, fall prevention, medications, health promotion, advance healthcare directives, available health-related services and additional topics as requested.
 A minimum of forty such presentations will be delivered over the course of the year.
-July 1, 2019- June 30, 2020 Revised 1.4 The Office on Aging will write quarterly newsletters, post on the Office on Aging website, promote through social media campaigns, and distribute senior-related articles to senior/community centers, residential facilities, healthcare providers, community colleges, senior service provides, and the community at large.
-A minimum of four of these July 1, 2019- June 30, 2020 Revised
+July 1, 2018- June 30, 2019 Revised 1.4 The Office on Aging will write, post on the Office on Aging website, and distribute senior-related articles to senior/community centers, residential facilities, healthcare providers, community colleges, senior service provides, and the community at large.
+A minimum of eight such articles will be delivered over the course of the year.
+July 1, 2018- June 30, 2019 Continued 1.5 The Long-Term Care Ombudsman Program, through the contracted service provider, Council on Aging - Southern California, will increase community July 1, 2018- June 30, 2019 Revised